-Control distortion global: EU strategy against unfair funding programs
+Global distortion of competition: EU strategy against unfair funding programs

-Unfair subsidies: How China and the USA challenge Europe's competition
+Unfair subsidies: How China and the USA are challenging Europe's competition

-The global economy is increasingly faced with unfair subsidies, especially through state support programs in China ("Made in China 2025") and the USA (Inflation Reduction Act, Chips and Science Act).
-These measures distort competition and endanger the technology leadership of European companies.
-In response, the EU and Germany develop a multi -stage system of regulatory, financial and strategic instruments.
+The global economy is increasingly confronted with unfair subsidies, particularly through government support programs in China (“Made in China 2025”) and the USA (Inflation Reduction Act, CHIPS and Science Act).
+These measures distort competition and jeopardize the technological leadership of European companies.
+In response, the EU and Germany are developing a multi-stage system of regulatory, financial, and strategic instruments.

-In 2023, the EU Commission introduced the regulation on third-country subsidies in order to prohibit or sanction financial aids from non-EU countries.
-This closes gaps in previous competition law, which only regulated internal subsidies.
+In 2023, the European Commission introduced the Regulation on Subsidies from Third Countries to prohibit or sanction anti-competitive financial aid from non-EU countries.
+This closes gaps in previous competition law, which only regulated subsidies within the EU.

-Germany relies on a combination of funding programs and strategic focus:
+Germany relies on a combination of industry-agnostic funding programs and strategic priorities:

-• ZIM (central innovation program SME): up to 50 % grants for FUE projects, especially for SMEs and start-ups.
-The program was reformed in 2025 to make it easier for first applicants to access.
+- ZIM (Central Innovation Programme for SMEs): Up to 50% grants for R&D projects, especially for SMEs and start-ups.
+The programme was reformed in 2025 to make it easier for first-time applicants to access the program.

-• High-tech strategy 2025: The aim is to invest 3.5 % of GDP in research, with a focus on AI, quantum technologies and green hydrogen.
+- High-tech strategy 2025: The goal is to invest 3.5% of GDP in research, with a focus on AI, quantum technologies and green hydrogen.

 European coordination against subsidy races

-In order to avoid internal market distortions, the EU is putting on:
+To avoid internal market distortions, the EU relies on:

-• Strict aid rules: loosening in EU aid law are viewed critically because they could lead to inefficient subsidy competitions.
+- Strict state aid rules: Relaxations in EU state aid law are viewed critically, as they could lead to inefficient subsidy competition.

-• Common industrial projects: Initiatives such as the European battery alliance or hydrogen IPCEIS bundle resources and prevent double funding.
+- Joint industrial projects: Initiatives such as the European Battery Alliance or Hydrogen IPCEIs pool resources and prevent double funding.

 International strategies and technology partnerships

-• Multilateral WTO reforms: Germany urges stricter subsidy rules and more transparent reporting procedures to address Chinese practices such as special tax deductions for FUE.
+- Multilateral WTO reforms: Germany is pushing for stricter subsidy rules and more transparent reporting procedures to address Chinese practices such as special tax deductions for R&D.

-• Climate partnerships: The EU limit compensation mechanism (CBAM) is expected to burden CO₂-intensive imports from 2026 and thus indirectly compensate for the competition from third countries.
+- Climate partnerships: The EU Border Adjustment Mechanism (CBAM) is intended to tax CO₂-intensive imports from 2026 onwards, thereby indirectly offsetting subsidized competition from third countries.

 Support for market entry and scaling

-• Young Innovators program: Funded community states at trade fairs such as the ISH 2025 reduce the costs for start-ups by 60 %.
+- Young Innovators Programme: Subsidized joint stands at trade fairs such as ISH 2025 reduce costs for start-ups by 60%.

 Challenges and critical points

-• Migration pressure: US subsidies of 1.2 bio. $ (IRA) and $ 280 billion (Chips Act) tempted companies such as Northvolt to relocate production facilities.
+- Relocation pressure: US subsidies amounting to $1.2 trillion (IRA) and $280 billion (CHIPS Act) are tempting companies like Northvolt to relocate production facilities.

-• A lack of scaling: Despite programs like ZIM, only 15 % of SMEs achieve an international market penetration, especially because of bureaucratic hurdles.
+- Lack of scalability: Despite programs like ZIM, only 15% of SMEs achieve international market penetration, mainly due to bureaucratic hurdles.

-The balance between protectionist measures and open markets remains central: While defensive instruments such as the Foreign Subsidies regulation offer protection at short notice, long-term innovative strength decides-based on targeted FUE funding and European technology alliances.
+The balance between protectionist measures and open markets remains crucial: While defensive instruments such as the Foreign Subsidies Regulation offer short-term protection, long-term success depends on innovation – supported by targeted R&D funding and European technology alliances.

 Reaction of the European Union and Germany

-The European Union and Germany have recognized this development and react with a multi -layered approach that includes regulatory, financial and strategic instruments.
-It is not about getting into an unproductive subsidy race, but rather about creating fair competitive conditions and strengthening the innovative strength of the European economy.
+The European Union and Germany have recognized this development and are responding with a multifaceted approach that includes regulatory, financial, and strategic instruments.
+The aim is not to get caught up in an unproductive subsidy race, but rather to create fair competitive conditions and strengthen the innovative capacity of the European economy.

 Regulatory measures

-At the regulatory level, the EU has taken important steps to contain the influence of unfair subsidies from third countries.
-The regulation on third -country subsidies, which came into force in 2023, is a decisive component in this structure.
-It closes a significant gap in previous competition law, which primarily focused on subsidies within the EU.
-This regulation now allows the EU Commission to prohibit or sanction-controlling financial aid from non-EU countries.
-The EU's trade policy has also modernized important protective mechanisms.
-Anti-dumping methods and the international procurement instrument (IPI) make it possible to disadvantage foreign bidders in public tenders if their home countries do not allow fair market access.
-These instruments are intended to ensure that European companies act in an environment in which competitive conditions are fair and transparent.
+At the regulatory level, the EU has taken important steps to curb the impact of unfair subsidies from third countries.
+The Regulation on Subsidies from Third Countries, which entered into force in 2023, is a crucial element in this framework.
+It closes a significant gap in previous competition law, which focused primarily on subsidies within the EU.
+This regulation now allows the European Commission to prohibit or sanction anti-competitive financial aid from non-EU countries.
+EU trade policy has also modernized important safeguards.
+Anti-dumping measures and the International Procurement Instrument (IPI) make it possible to disadvantage foreign bidders in public tenders if their home countries do not provide fair market access.
+These instruments are designed to ensure that European companies operate in a fair and transparent competitive environment.

-In order to avoid internal market distortions, the EU relies on strict aid rules and common industrial projects.
-Loosening in EU granting law are seen critically because they could lead to inefficient subsidy competitions within the Union.
-Instead, the EU relies on initiatives such as the European battery alliance or hydrogen IPCEIS (Important Projects of Common European Interest).
-These projects bundle resources and prevent double and incorrect funding.
+To avoid internal market distortions, the EU relies on strict state aid rules and joint industrial projects.
+Relaxing EU state aid rules is viewed critically, as it could lead to inefficient subsidy competition within the Union.
+Instead, the EU focuses on initiatives such as the European Battery Alliance and hydrogen IPCEIs (Important Projects of Common European Interest).
+These projects pool resources and prevent duplicate and misallocated funding.

-At the international level, Germany pursues the goal of establishing fair competitive conditions outside the EU.
-As part of the World Trade Organization (WTO), Germany is committed to stricter subsidy rules and more transparent reporting procedures to address practices such as Chinese special tax deductions for research and development.
-The EU limit compensation mechanism (CBAM), which is due to come into force from 2026, is another measure to adopt indirectly subsidized competition from third countries.
-Due to the burden of CO₂-intensive imports, CBAM is intended to ensure a fair competition for companies that strive for sustainable production methods.
+At the international level, Germany pursues the goal of establishing fair competition even outside the EU.
+Within the framework of the World Trade Organization (WTO), Germany advocates for stricter subsidy rules and more transparent reporting procedures to address practices such as China's special tax deductions for research and development.
+The EU Border Adjustment Mechanism (CBAM), scheduled to come into force in 2026, is a further measure to offset indirectly subsidized competition from third countries.
+By taxing carbon-intensive imports, CBAM aims to ensure fair competition for companies striving for sustainable production methods.

-In addition to promoting research and development, support for market entry and scaling is of crucial importance.
-The "Young Innovators" program offers start-ups funded community stands at trade fairs in order to reduce the costs for the presentation of your products and services.
-The ERP digitalization and innovation loan provides interest-bearing loans for digital transformation projects, especially for medium-sized companies.
+In addition to promoting research and development, support for market entry and scaling is crucial.
+The “Young Innovators” program offers startups subsidized joint booths at trade fairs to reduce the costs of presenting their products and services.
+The ERP Digitalization and Innovation Loan provides low-interest loans for digital transformation projects, particularly for small and medium-sized enterprises (SMEs).

-Despite all these efforts, the EU and Germany face considerable challenges.
-Companies' emigration pressure to the USA due to generous subsidies is a growing problem.
-The US subsidies of $ 1.2 trillion (IRA) and $ 280 billion (Chips Act) tempt companies to move production facilities.
-The lack of scaling of innovations is another obstacle.
-Despite the funding programs such as ZIM, only 15 % of SMEs achieve international market penetration, often due to bureaucratic hurdles.
-It is important to recognize these challenges and develop measures that not only offer short -term protection, but also strengthen the innovative strength of the European economy in the long term.
-The balance between protectionist measures and open markets is of central importance.
-Politicians must ensure that protection against unfair competition does not lead to a foreclosure, but that the development of one's own strengths and capacities comes to the fore.
+Despite all these efforts, the EU and Germany face significant challenges.
+The pressure on companies to relocate to the US due to generous subsidies is a growing problem.
+US subsidies totaling $1.2 trillion (IRA) and $280 billion (CHIPS Act) are enticing companies to move production facilities.
+The lack of scaling innovation is another obstacle.
+Despite support programs like ZIM, only 15% of SMEs achieve international market penetration, often due to bureaucratic hurdles.
+It is crucial to acknowledge these challenges and develop measures that not only provide short-term protection but also strengthen the innovative capacity of the European economy in the long term.
+Striking a balance between protectionist measures and open markets is of paramount importance.
+Policymakers must ensure that protection against unfair competition does not lead to isolationism but rather prioritizes the development of domestic strengths and capacities.

 Future of European competitiveness

-Ultimately, the long -term competitiveness of the European economy will depend on its innovative strength.
-This innovative strength must be strengthened by targeted promoting research and development, by strong European cooperation and by creating a company -friendly environment.
-It is a complex interplay of regulatory measures, financial incentives and strategic partnerships that will enable Europe to successfully counter the challenges of global economic landscape.
+Ultimately, the long-term competitiveness of the European economy will depend on its innovative capacity.
+This innovative capacity must be strengthened through targeted support for research and development, strong European cooperation, and the creation of a business-friendly environment.
+It is a complex interplay of regulatory measures, financial incentives, and strategic partnerships that will enable Europe to successfully meet the challenges of the global economic landscape.

 ☑️ SME support in strategy, consulting, planning and implementation